PROGRAMS CONNECT LAGNIAPPE

 February: Portland OR area and Chicago IL

-June: Toronto, Canada or Mexico City, Mexico (TBD)
+June: Toronto, Canada (tentative)

 Other "tour dates" will be added as confirmed.
 And remember, you can always come to our home base in New Orleans or contact us to arrange something at your location.